Deliberately stateless cloud topology management and deployment tools based on TOSCA.

 Can I use simple text templating instead of TOSCA functions and YAML processing?

 Nothing is stopping you.
-You can pipe the input and output to and from the text translator of your choice at any point in the toolchain.
+You can pipe the TOSCA or Clout to and from the text translator of your choice at any point in the toolchain.
 Here’s an example using gomplate:

 my-app.yaml can then include template expressions, such as: